- 7 Tips for Managing Your Medications

 - Let Your Pharmacy Do the Work

 Ok, so you’ve got your pillbox or your snazzy new app (or both!).
 You’ve made taking your medication a regular part of your routine.
 And it all goes great until you run out of medicine.
 Let’s talk auto-refills, a service offered by many pharmacies, where they let you know you’re about to run out of medicine.
 I’m a big fan of auto-refills because the pharmacy does the work for you.
-Or you can try PillPack, another great pharmacy that will put your medications in convenient packets with labels indicating when to take them.
+You can also try a high-service pharmacy, such as ExactCare, PillPack, or SimpleMeds.
+They put your medications in convenient packets with labels that tell you when to take them.

 - Get Your Refills Delivered

 Make refills even easier by getting them delivered to your door.
-At Devoted, we offer mail-order service though CVS/Caremark.
-Mail order is great for your maintenance drugs, like cholesterol medication.
-The pharmacy will work with you to get refills before you run out.
+At Devoted Health, we offer mail-order service though CVS Caremark.
+Mail order works best for your maintenance drugs, like cholesterol medications, because the pharmacy works with you to get refills before you run out.
+It might also save you money on copays.
+Learn more about mail order.

 - Talk to Your Pharmacist